-Your doctor will ask about your symptoms and medical history, including illnesses and injuries, and perform a physical exam.
+Your doctor will ask about your symptoms and medical history, including illnesses and injuries.
+A physical exam will be done.

-To prepare for a complete eye exam, drops may be put in your eyes to numb them and to dilate the pupils.
+To prepare for a complete eye exam, drops may be put in your eyes to numb them and to dilate your pupils.
 The slit lamp, a special microscope to examine the eye, will focus a high powered beam of light into your eye to examine the cornea and other structures in your eye.
 The doctor may measure the pressure in your eyes.

 Talk with your doctor about the best treatment plan for you.